hooymana/Brooks_Task/README.md

 Player2.cs, InputState.cs, RecPositions.cs and RecAcc.cs should be checked and the others should not be checked.

 It is important to restart your computer before attempting to play if you needed to install .NET Framework first.
 Otherwise, much of the Unity functions may not be implemented you will get errors.

+SETTING UP SOUNDS.

+In the Sounds folder place the pick up crystal and pick up artifact here.

+Drag the pick up crystal sound to the coin collect sound box in the player 1 - player 2 script GUI in the hierarchy and the artifact pick up sound into the goal box of the player 1 - player 2 script GUI.

 SETTING UP CONTROLLER INPUT IN UNITY